spacelift-io/user-documentation/docs/integrations/external-integrations/servicenow.md

 After completing these steps, Spacelift will create a "REST Message" on the ServiceNow side (found under **System Web Services > Outbound > REST Message**) with the authorization details, which will be used for authentication in Spacelift.

+## Integration Capabilities

+### Blueprints

+The Blueprint integration creates ServiceNow catalog items that correspond to your Spacelift [Blueprints](../../concepts/blueprint/README.md).
+When a user orders such a catalog item in ServiceNow, it triggers the creation of a new Spacelift [stack](../../concepts/stack/README.md) based on the associated blueprint.

-### Attaching Integration to Blueprint
+#### Attaching Integration to Blueprint

-The integration itself does not perform any actions until it is explicitly attached to a blueprint.
-To create a service catalog item, follow these steps:
+To create a service catalog item using Blueprints, follow these steps:

 1. Navigate to **Blueprints**.
 2. Select the blueprint you want to use to create a service catalog item.